-Untreated periodontal disease in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
-Advanced dental disease may also affect your pet’s heart, liver and kidneys.
-In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with a combination of at-home care and regular veterinary teeth cleanings.
+Dogs and cats are prone to developing the same dental problems as humans, including tooth decay, gingivitis, periodontal disease, and staining.
+If left untreated, poor oral health in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
+Advanced dental disease can also negatively impact your pet’s heart, liver, and kidneys.
+To avoid these potentially life-threatening conditions, keep your pet’s teeth clean with a combination of at-home care and regular veterinary dental cleanings.

 A dental exam may reveal that your pet requires bonding, bone grafts, or tooth extraction.
 If your pet is showing signs that they may need attention from a veterinary dentist, such as bad breath, loss of appetite, red or swollen gums, bloody drool, or stained teeth, bring them in for a dental exam.
 Most dental problems in dogs and cats occur below the gum line, so our pet dentists take full-mouth digital radiographs for every patient undergoing a dental procedure.